glideroggan/dream/readme.md

 # BUGS
 - ✔️We should not show widgets, which require the product, in the search results
-  - We only show the workflow to get the widget, and once you have the product, we show the widget instead of the workflow
+  - ✔️We only show the workflow to get the widget, and once you have the product, we show the widget instead of the workflow
-- I can still see the workflow for swish, even though you have it
+- ✔️I can still see the workflow for swish, even though you have it
 - modal primary buttons keeps their last workflow text, we need to reset it when closing

 # TODO
 - dismiss the search result with esc
-- clear the input field when leaving the search
+- ✔️clear the input field when leaving the search

 # menu
 ## theme pages